kin-labs/rewards-engine/improvement-proposals/KRE_4_0_Proposal.md

 07. There are no extra factors for a KRE score, so nothing else can be gamed.

-08. Developers rewards do not depend on the performance of other apps.
+08. Developer rewards do not depend on the performance of other apps.
 They know exactly how much they will get.

 09. We also solve the problem on how much we should raise the daily available KRE if more and more apps join the economy.
 This amount will adjust automatically to the number of apps in the economy.